Discover the magic of the Cyprus mountains with a stay in one of these hotels in Troodos.

 If you want stay near the highest point in Cyprus, take a look at the newly renovated Troodos Hotel in Troodos square, 6km up the hill from Platres.
 It's a hundred metres away from the delightful Atalante nature trail, a 12km circular walk underneath Mount Olympus.

 An ideal spot for those who want to ski in winter then relax in front of a cosy fire.
-We've only had a coffee there, but we saw the rooms and they were really comfortable.

 For a true getaway from it all holiday, why not stay in one of Cyprus's many agrotourism hotels?
 Agrotourism properties offer Holidays in the Cyprus countryside guided by nature and tradition where you can experience a home from home atmosphere and relax in a beautifully restored, traditional environment, surrounded by peace and tranquillity.